-- The nine-county San Francisco Bay Area region is 59 percent people of color.
-Asians or Pacific Islanders and Latinos make up a growing share of the population accounting for 25 and 23 percent, respectively, of the total population. - The region is the second most diverse among the largest 150 metro areas. - Asians or Pacific Islanders and Latinos will continue to drive growth and change in the region over the next several decades. - Marin County is the least diverse of the nine counties in the region, but the people-of-color population grew more than eight times as fast as the total population since 2000. - While the region's population of seniors who are people of color is growing, there is a large racial generation gap between the region's mainly White senior population and its increasingly diverse youth population.
+- The five-county San Francisco Bay Area is 58 percent people of color.
+Asians or Pacific Islanders and Latinos make up a growing share of the population accounting for 24 and 22 percent, respectively, of the total population. - The region is the second most diverse among the largest 150 metro areas, surpassed only by Vallejo-Fairfield, California. - Asians or Pacific Islanders and Latinos will continue to drive growth and change in the region over the next several decades. - Marin County is the least diverse of the five counties in the region, but the people-ofcolor population grew more than eight times as fast as the total population since 2000. - There is a large racial generation gap between the region's mainly White senior population and its increasingly diverse youth population.